-During your stay at Hebden Hey, you will be included in our Education Group Membership of the National Trust.
-This allows you to take your group round the mill and partake in their activities at no further cost.
-If you can give the education officer or warden some advanced notice,m they can also arrange guided tours of the mill as well as put-on activities outside in the surrounding woods.
-Contact Sara Parsons at the National Trust Offices tel (01422) 841023
+During your stay at Hebden Hey, you are within easy walking distance of the National Trust site at Gibson Mill.
+Here, they allow you to take your group round the mill free-of-charge on a self-guided tour.
+If you can give the education officer or warden some advanced notice, they can also arrange guided tours of the mill as well as put-on activities outside in the surrounding woods these may incur an additional cost.

 The Mill offers visitors to Hardcastle Crags an opportunity to learn more about the Crags and the Mill itself.

 ‘Hands-on’ exhibitions inside Gibson Mill give visitors an exciting interactive experience.

 Visitors will also be able to find out more about the green technology that will keep Gibson Mill working and the sustainable way in which the property will be run.